Delafinn/GPT4ALL-scripts/README.md

 # GPT4ALLxPYTTSX3
-Adding the GTP4ALL and pyttsx3 (text to speech) into one chunk.
-This can be used by anyone in their current stack or script.
+Adding the GTP4ALL and pyttsx3 (text to speech) libraries into one chunk.
+This can be used by anyone in their current stack.

 ## Installation:
 ```pip install gpt4all```